 This 1-day (8-hour) Advanced Firefighting Re-validation course is designed to meet the training and assessment requirements of crew members who are designated to control firefighting operations.
+There is a 3-student minimum registration requirement.

 Description